alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 [Question for SME: The form appears to be out of date.
 Is there a new one?
 The guidance makes reference to faxing things before midday as this is rarely used, have the rules changed?]

-###Tender licences

-You usually have 21 days to let know the RPA if your quote has been accepted.

-If your tender deadline is extended by 10 days, you can get an extra 21 days to let the RPA know if it’s been accepted.

-If it’s extended by more than 10 days you’ll have to apply for a new licence.

-[Question for SME: The guidance says that “you can apply for a tender licence up to 15 days before but no later than midday on the closing date for submitting tenders.
-What is the closing date?]

-[Question for SME: The ban on trading with agricultural products with Russia was meant to last until August 2016.
-Has it been lifted now?]